 datetime

-Wait 1-2 minutes until the function is deployed and then click on its name:
+Wait 1-2 minutes until the final function is deployed and then click on the URL:

 Results